 If you live in a rural or isolated area with no access to a hardwired connection or a have a consistently slow connection, then 4G broadband could be the perfect solution for you.

 There are actually only 4 network providers in the UK - O2, Three, Vodafone and EE.
 All the other network providers piggyback off of these networks - See "Piggybacking" to find out which networks piggyback off of which providers.
 All of these network providers are able to provide 4G data bundles which you as a home owner can access in order to access broadband through 4G rather than the traditional phone line or fibre network.
+5G has limited availability in the UK but the network is being expanded all the time.
+It would be a good idea to choose a router that is forward compatible with 5G to avoid additional expenses later on if 5G becomes avaialble in your area.

 So what is piggybacking?